ayurvedic enema therapy and basti benefits

 1. In Child’s Pose in a knee-chest position with buttocks in the air

-2. in left lateral side position or
+2. In a left lateral side position or

 Step III.
 Implanting your Basti

 Acidophilus Basti: Retain for 30 minutes or longer if possible.
-Expel the basti into the toilet.
+Expel the Basti into the toilet.